Zelak312/flaresolverr-mitm-proxy/README.md

 1. **Docker Compose**:

     - Refer to the provided `docker-compose.yml` as a sample setup.
     - Note: When using the docker-compose.yml, avoid mapping ports directly.
 Instead, use the container image name and port 8080 for proxy settings in Flaresolverr.
 Ensure they are on the same Docker network.
+Mapping ports can still be used, I just prefer not to.

 2. **Docker**: